What is Instructional Design?

 Afraid of commitment?
 You can complete the program at your own pace – you’ll have access for life!
 This means you can get it over and done with quickly, to fast-track your profession, or take your time, take breaks (or holidays!) whenever you like without the worry of meeting deadlines.

-The programs are delivered online, meaning you can complete them wherever you are at any time.
+The program is delivered online, meaning you can complete them wherever you are at any time.

 Practice as you learn.

 During the course, you will go through the instructional design process step-by-step to develop your very own program!

 You’ll be teamed up with one of our Senior Consultants who will review your program at key stages to provide constructive, targeted feedback.

 We identify your strengths and areas for improvement to help you develop your capabilities.

 We arrange one-on-one coaching sessions that suit your schedule.

 You will receive our Instructional Design Toolkit – a set of guides and templates for each phase of our preferred instructional design model: the ADDIE Model.
 All of the tools you need to design, develop and evaluate your own effective learning programs!